borisruf/carbon-footprint-modeling-tool/README.md

 There are two ways to compose new scenarios: Either by customizing an existing scenario in the viewer and exporting the new setting, or by writing the data structure formatted in JSON from zero.

 #### 1. Extend an existing scenario (easy)
-Use an existing scenario and update the quantities, consumer components and energy sources (as described [above](#view-a-scenario)).
-When done, export the scenario using one of the links on the bottom of the page:
+You can modify an existing scenario as follows:
+  - Update the quantities, consumer components and energy sources in the user interface (as described [above](#view-a-scenario))
-  - "Save JSON" downloads the scenario as JSON file to your computer
-  - "Copy JSON" downloads the scenario with a new random identifier to your computer
-  - "Make URL" encodes the scenario within a URL you can use to share publicly publish it
+  - Click the link "Edit data" in the footer and modify the JSON code

+When finished, you can do one of the following to export the scenario:
+  - Click the link "Edit data" in the footer and copy the JSON code
+  - Click the link "Share via link" and copy the URL of your scenario

 #### 2. Create a new scenario from scratch (advanced)
 Create a new JSON file following the [data scheme](https://raw.githubusercontent.com/borisruf/carbon-footprint-modeling-tool/main/images/data_model.svg).
 For example: